GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 PLATFORM CAPABILITIES

 <!-- image -->
-**Image Description:** In this image, we can see some text and some icons.
+**AI-Generated Image Description:** In this image, we can see the text.
 <!-- end image description -->